Red Hat Linux: Features

 GCC 2.96 failed to compile the Linux kernel, and some other software used in Red Hat, due to stricter checks.
 It also had an incompatible C++ ABI with other compilers.
 The distribution included a previous version of GCC for compiling the kernel, called "kgcc".

-As of Red Hat Linux 7.0, UTF-8 was enabled as the default character encoding for the system.
+As of Red Hat Linux 8.0, UTF-8 was enabled as the default character encoding for the system.
 This had little effect on English-speaking users, but enabled much easier internationalisation and seamless support for multiple languages, including ideographic, bi-directional and complex script languages along with European languages.
 However, this did cause some negative reactions among existing Western European users, whose legacy ISO-8859–based setups were broken by the change.

 Version 8.0 was also the second to include the Bluecurve desktop theme.
 It used a common theme for GNOME-2 and KDE 3.0.2 desktops, as well as OpenOffice-1.0.
 KDE members did not appreciate the change, claiming that it was not in the best interests of KDE.

 Version 9 supported the Native POSIX Thread Library, which was ported to the 2.4 series kernels by Red Hat.

 Red Hat Linux lacked many features due to possible copyright and patent problems.
 For example, MP3 support was disabled in both Rhythmbox and XMMS; instead, Red Hat recommended using Ogg Vorbis, which has no patents.
-MP3 support, however, could be installed afterwards, although royalties are required everywhere MP3 is patented.
+MP3 support, however, could be installed afterwards, through the use of packages.
 Support for Microsoft's NTFS file system was also missing, but could be freely installed as well.

 Fedora Linux

 Red Hat Linux was originally developed exclusively inside Red Hat, with the only feedback from users coming through bug reports and contributions to the included software packages – not contributions to the distribution as such.
 This was changed in late 2003 when Red Hat Linux merged with the community-based Fedora Project.
 The new plan was to draw most of the codebase from Fedora Linux when creating new Red Hat Enterprise Linux distributions.
 Fedora Linux replaced the original Red Hat Linux download and retail version.
-The model is similar to the relationship between Netscape Communicator and Mozilla, or StarOffice and OpenOffice.org, although in this case the resulting commercial product is also fully free software.
+The model is similar to the relationship between Netscape Communicator and Mozilla, or StarOffice and OpenOffice.org, although in this case the resulting commercial product was also fully free software.